TM

 The Transformation:

 Marcus had 23 fears on his list.
-When he categorised them, 17 were financial, 4 were identity-based, and 2 were relational.
+When he categorized them, 17 were financial, 4 were identity-based, and 2 were relational.
 This clarity let him focus: "I don't have 23 problems—I have a financial confidence problem with some identity work needed."

 Strategy 2: Run the Actual Numbers (Not the Catastrophic Ones)